 we support certified products of handloom mark, India handloom brand, fair trade & silk mark

-Sold Out * estimated taxes will be added at checkout
+Sold Out * taxes as applicable will be added at checkout

-Please note, all orders on GoCoop Marketplace are processed by our sellers in 24 hours or 1 working day.
+Please note, all orders on GoCoop Marketplace are processed by our sellers in 2 working days.
 Domestic orders are delivered in 4-6 working days.
-International orders from multiple sellers get consolidated in our Bangalore warehouse and will be delivered in 10-12 working days.
-Thank you.
+International orders are consolidated in our Bangalore warehouse and will be delivered through FedEx or DHL in 10-12 working days.
+Thank you!

 Patteda Anchu bright grey white checks saree from the weavers at the ancient handloom hub of Gajendragarh, Karnataka.
 The villages in and around the hub are equipped with hand weaving this exquisite cotton saree which has godly significance as it is offered to their local deity on auspicious occasions.
 This traditional saree has been revived with special features like the reversible nature of the saree and the specially engineered border which is already coarse and does not require additional fall or beading to be done, making this a ready to drape saree.
 This particular saree is designed with a beautiful checks body using grey and white cotton yarns.
 The speciality of the white saree borders are the red woven designs inspired by the traditional gomi-dadi ilkal patterns.
 Red and mustard weft stripes are woven for the pallu of the saree.
 Flaunt this saree with a contrast printed blouse for an incredible attire.